AtanasovAtanas/interactive-content/EN/07-Arrays/02-Creating-Lists.md

 # Creating Lists

 [slide]
+# Ways to Create a List

 There are two ways to create a list:
  - Initialize it with square brackets, if no elements are declared, the list will be empty
 ```python
 empty_list = []
 my_list = [1, 2, 3]
 ```
  - Initialize it with the `list([iterable])` function.
-The `[iterable]` argument is optional.
+ - The `[iterable]` argument is optional.
 If it isn't given, the list will be empty, otherwise - it will consist of the elements of the iterable.
 ```python
 empty_list = list()
 my_list = list('hey') # this is equal to my_list = ['h', 'e', 'y']